ikonst/android-dl/README.md

 This library works around Android's inability to resolve dependencies between your app's shared libraries (as opposed to dependency on system libraries such as *libc.so* and *liblog.so*).
-For example, if you load a JNI shared library that depends on another library shipped in your app's *lib/* directory, you'll get a `LinkageError` exception unless you manually preload the dependencies (by performing additional `System.loadLibrary` calls), For example, if your JNI library libfoo.so links with libgnustl_shared.so, you have to explicitly perform:
+For example, if you load a JNI shared library that depends on another library shipped in your app's *lib/* directory, you'll get a `LinkageError` exception unless you manually preload the dependencies (by performing additional `System.loadLibrary` calls), For example, if your JNI library *libfoo.so* links with *libgnustl_shared.so*, you have to explicitly perform:

     System.loadLibrary("libstlport_shared");
     System.loadLibrary("foo");

-This is what the Android NDK recommends doing (see `docs/CPLUSPLUS-SUPPORT.html`) and for merely a single dependency this isn't a big deal, but it can get unruly when you have a complicated codebase with a myriad of libraries.
+This is what the Android NDK recommends doing (see *docs/CPLUSPLUS-SUPPORT.html*) and for merely a single dependency this isn't a big deal, but it can get unruly when you have a complicated codebase with a myriad of libraries.

 (Same goes for performing `dlopen` from within native code.)

-Technically, this stems from the fact that your app's *lib/* directory (i.e. */data/data/com.company.foobar/lib/*) is not in the Dalvik process' `LD_LIBRARY_PATH` environment variable.
-Moreover, the environment variable is only parsed at startup and there's no way to amend the list at runtime.
+Technically, this stems from the fact that your app's *lib/* directory (i.e. */data/data/com.company.foobar/lib/*) is not in the Dalvik process' *LD_LIBRARY_PATH* environment variable.
+Moreover, the environment variable is [only parsed at startup](https://groups.google.com/d/msg/android-ndk/m6OddFQINxs/sAQ34sFhJ7QJ) and there's no way to amend the list at runtime.

 History
 =======